ghrcosta/planning-poker/README.md

 # planning-poker

-Simple planning poker application to learn more about Kotlin and other different technologies.
+Planning poker application, made as a personal project to learn more about GCP, Kotlin and other different technologies.

-Made to run in GAE Standard environment, which doesn't support websocket so long polling is used instead.
+It was made to run in GAE Standard environment (free tier), which doesn't support websocket, so long polling is used instead.
 Data is stored in Firestore Native mode, and the backend is notified of database changes by a Cloud Function that listens to Firestore events.

-In order to scale, the Cloud Function would have to notify all live instances, so they can send the update to all ongoing polling requests.
-Automatic scaling doesn't allow targeting of individual instances therefore basic scaling is used instead.
+This application is not scalable.
+In order to continue using the GCP free tier we can only deploy using automatic or basic scaling, and neither support sending requests to specific instances (or, in this case, to all of them).
+Due to these limitations the application must always have only one instance, to make sure all clients will receive the new data when Cloud Function notifies that the database has been modified.
+If more than one instance is created, the application will send the new data to the clients on the instance that received the notification and the others would have to wait until their next sync request.

-To simplify development and deploy this project uses Kotlin.
-Even though it's still Alpha, I wanted to (1) try it out and (2) learn more about Kotlin instead of learning a new language (e.g. for Flutter).
+To simplify development and deploy this project uses Kotlin Multiplatform.
+Even though it's still Alpha, I wanted to (1) try it out and (2) learn more about Kotlin instead of learning a new language (e.g. Dart for Flutter).

 ## Environment configuration